 Knowing which banks, branches and bankers to approach (and which to avoid) is crucial.
-In addition, knowing which banks and bankers accept clients like you and knowing how to present yourself when applying is critical.
+And knowing which banks and bankers accept clients like you is key to success.

 If you don’t know your target banks (or branches), you’re setting yourself up for failure.
 It’s like sending yourself on an expensive fishing expedition to the middle of the dessert, you’re about to waste a lot of time and it costs a lot of money.

 And it happens all the time.
 We’ve seen people waste thousands trying to open accounts at banks that would never accept them.